Last updated on February 10th, 2022 at 11:26 pm

-Nami Island is a popular destination from Seoul that has plenty of things to do.
+Nami Island in winter is totally different from what it’s like in the other season.
+It’s one of the popular winter activities from Seoul, since it’s made famous by the K-Drama Winter Sonata with plenty of things to do.
 It is just over an hour from Seoul in Gangwon Province and the alleged burial ground of the 15th century Nami General.
-Many visit Nami Island during different seasons to see its beauty but usually only for a day, but it deserves more time than that!
+Many visit Nami Island during winter and the different seasons to see its beauty, but usually only for a day, but it deserves more time than that!

 - 1 Getting in and out of Nami Island